fhirbase/fhirbase.py/README.md

 }
 ```

-### `.create`
+### .create
-Creates resource.
+Creates a resource.
-If txid is not specified, new unique logical transaction id will be generated.
+If `txid` is not specified, a new unique logical transaction id will be generated.

 Syntax: `.create(resource, txid=None, commit=True)`